Terms and Conditions of UCSBnetID Assignment and Use

 All UCSB associates are eligible for a UCSBnetID.
 Associates are defined to be employees and students.
 Affiliates are all others.

-UCSBnetIDs are provided by the Office of Information Systems and Computing (OIST), the authorized purveyor of UCSB Identity services.
+UCSBnetIDs are provided by Enterprise Technology Services (ETS), the authorized purveyor of UCSB Identity services.

 A UCSBnetID is chosen by the associate at the time of activation.
 To complete the activation, the contents of this document must be agreed to during the activation session.

 Lookup of all employee identities is made available to the general public regardless of activation.
 Student lookup is restricted to UCSB associates and other UCSB affiliates who have qualified for UCSBnetID identities.
 Student lookup is further restricted per the Not For Release (NFR) guidelines as offered by the UCSB Office of the Registrar.

 If a UCSB associate’s information is made available, it is comprised of: Name, email address, work phone, department, title and mail code.
 One or more of these attributes may either not be available or not applicable to the associate in question.